tomberek/mcm/manual/ii.md

 committed after it.

-A person discharged from the armed forces who is later charged with
+(d) A person discharged from the armed forces who is later charged with

 having fraudulently obtained that discharge is, subject to the statute of